panthers/panthers-maven-jungle/dependency-maven-plugin/README.md

 Please feel free to use the plugin as you see fit.

 ### Configuration
-Currently only copy is possible.
+1. Currently only copy is possible.
-Version Range works as standard maven version range.
+2. Version Range works as standard maven version range.
 [Details](http://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#CJHDEHAB)
+3. Output file name is artifactId-version.type

 ### Examples